Elizabeth Warren Pushes Gun Control Before Pensacola Facts Known

-Democrat presidential hopeful Elizabeth Warren pushed gun control Friday before the identity of the Pensacola shooter, the type of gun used, and numerous other bits of integral information, were known.
+Democrat presidential hopeful Elizabeth Warren pushed gun control Friday before the identity of the Pensacola shooter, the type of gun used, and numerous other bits of integral information was known.

 A gunman opened fire at the Naval Air Station Pensacola on December 6, killing two and wounding numerous others.